Find And Analyze Competing Bidders

 Most Contract Opportunity pages will show an automatically generated list of potential competing bidders based on the agency, PSC, set-aside, and other details of the contract opportunity.
 To find a contract opportunity enter the title or solicitation ID in the search bar at the top of each page or search for the Contract Opportunity in the Contract Opportunity search.
 If a contract opportunity has not been publicly disclosed, see below for two other methods to identify potential bidders.

 Note that for historical contract opportunities, HigherGov lists potential competing bidders as if the contract opportunity was being competed today.
-This can be helpful in identifying contractors that may have bid on an opportunity and not won or identifying who would potentially bid if an historical opportunity is reopened or recompeted in the future.
+This can be helpful in identifying contractors that may have bid on an opportunity and not won or identifying who would potentially bid if a historical opportunity is reopened or recompeted in the future.

 If you use the HigherGov CRM, each saved Pursuit will have a list of the potential bidders listed on the Bidders tab.
 The accuracy of the bidders shown here is dependent on how fully data has been completed for the pursuit (for example, Agency, Set Aside NAICS codes, and Title / Description).